 Let’s go back to the point of already knowing what you’re doing wrong, or how you are sabotaging yourself with your old habits.
 I would challenge you to empty your glass and pour new knowledge into the glass that is your mind.
 Make a list of your top 5 self-sabotaging habits in the area which you would like to correct.
 Pick the habit which has the greatest negative impact.
 Now find a habit that you deem to be good for you.
 Give yourself 30 days of reinforced repetition to rule out the one and introduce the other habit.
 It’s the only way to fix a habit.
 You already know what you should do to make a marked change for the positive, and you can start there.

 If you’re a late-night binge eater, then resolve to cut that out.
 Make it difficult for yourself to succeed in that state of overdrive.
 Put a pen and paper next to the fridge and write down the exact time you accessed the forbidden fridge.
 Now fill a bottle of water and place it within easy reach, somewhere close to the firdge.
 Force yourself to record every time you drink the water.
 If you want to progress faster, connect the 2 habits.
 Ie drink the water that’s in the fridge with every late-night appearance for a little binge.
 Do this repeatedly and see what happens.
-Pretty soon, you’ll be feeling good about the progress you’re making, because you’ve kept up with the recording of your misdemeanour.
+Pretty soon, you’ll be feeling good about the progress you’re making, because you’ve kept up with the recording of your misdemeanor.
 You’ll be loathed to disrupt that progress.
 There will come a point where you arrive at the fridge, grab the water, have a drink, and don’t even open the fridge.
 You note this down and suddenly you will feel like you’ve broken out of your old bondage.
 You have broken the shackles of your old behavior.

 The great thing about following a system is that YOU WILL without any doubt, arrive at your goals IF you suspend your old limiting behaviors and replace these with strategically introduced new behaviors over a period of 30 days.
-I am so convinced of this, that I am prepared to take you on as a student, and if you do what I say, I can guarantee that you will reach your goals, or I will give you your money back, no questions asked.

-Remove the old habits for 30 days, link new behaviours for 30 days and voila… you’re on the winner’s path., Practice this repeatedly, and you will be one of the few who regards life’s obstacles with a mischievous smile, ready to turn any situation into gold because life is definitely what you make of it.
+Remove the old habits for 30 days, link new behaviors for 30 days and voila… you’re on the winner’s path., Practice this repeatedly, and you will be one of the few who regards life’s obstacles with a mischievous smile, ready to turn any situation into gold because life is definitely what you make of it.
 To evolve to the next level, you can, through learning, understand what needs to be done, and then integrate those new and better serving habits into your life.